 Construction project management software is collaborative technology that allows the parties involved in a construction project to find, share, and update information related to the project.
 Common functions of these tools handle various aspects of the project such as scheduling, contract and permit management, quality assurance, and safety.

-Typically, construction project management tools are separate from the technology used to design and engineer project plans.
+Typically, construction management software is separate from the technology used to design and engineer project plans.
 However, these tools frequently integrate with each other or use compatible file types.

 Construction Project Management Features

 There is no official template for the features that a construction project management software will offer.
-Most project management software companies even have their own workflows and terminology for their software product’s specific features.
-But in general, companies who identify as construction project management software are solving the same problems and offering most of the same core functionality.
+Most construction management software companies even have their own workflows and terminology for their product’s specific features.
+But in general, companies who identify as construction project management software are solving similar problems and offering most of the same core functionality.

 Here, we’ll cover the key features that most construction project management software will include.

-A submittal is information about materials, equipment, etc. that a contractor submits to the architect or designer prior to fabricating or ordering, in order to ensure that the materials are appropriate for the project.
+A submittal is information about materials or equipment that a contractor submits to the architect or designer prior to ordering, ensuring that the materials are appropriate for the project.
 Many of the best construction software products provide a platform for sending and receiving submittals.

 RFI stands for Request for Information, which is simply a message to one party involved in the project requesting additional information.
 Most often, this is a question for the designer, engineer, or architect clarifying details about the project plans.
-Many project management tools offer a platform for this.
+Most construction management software products offer a solution for this.

 4. Change Orders